speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 - Possibly deliver everything as an API?
   - Would the user group in this case be an API?
-- Use punctuation and sentament analysis libraries for
+- Use punctuation and sentiment analysis libraries for further features

 ## Questions